 Take out the puff pastry and lightly flour.
 (There is enough dough for almost two batches, so just save the rest for another use.
 It will last a few days in the fridge or a couple months in the freezer.)
 Roll out 4 squares about 6" on each side.
 Light oil the inside of 4 mini tart pans, preferably with removable bottoms.

-Line each pan with the dough, leaving the overhanging edges outside, then scoop equal amounts of egg mixture into each ramekin (about 1/3 cup for my metal tart pans).
+Line each pan with the dough, leaving the overhanging edges outside, then scoop equal amounts of egg mixture into each ramekin (about 1/3 cup for my metal tart pans), and top each with 1 tbsp Asiago.
 Beat the last egg in a small bowl with 1 tsp water.
 Lift each edge and gently paint the outside with the egg wash, then fold over the filling.
 Place the tart pans on a baking sheet.

 Bake for 25 to 30 minutes or until dough is golden brown.
 Don't over-bake or the filling will not be as creamy.
 Remove from oven and cool for 5 minutes, then carefully remove the soufflés from the tins and serve hot.